Day 2 – From Cliff Lake to Ratte Lake

 Bad Medicine Lake – the very name makes me wonder if there is a connection between it and Cliff Lake as a major destination for Anishinaabe shamans and vision questers.

 At the end of the carry into Bad Medicine, we got to the put-in at the foot that the three-meter drop to the shore pictured in the image below.
 And, as we had the last time, we stopped for lunch on top of the drop, setting up the tarp thanks to a thirty-minute shower that coincided with our arrival.

 Lunch done, we loaded the canoe and paddled down to the portage at the east end of the lake, the one which would take us into Ratte Lake.
-(I’d been saying Ra tay for years; the locals pronounce it Ra tea.)
+(I’d been saying Ra tay for years; the locals pronounce it Ratty with a hard e sound.)
 The wind had picked up; it was blowing strongly from the south and we would feel its full force as soon as we entered Ratte Lake from the relative shelter of the narrow river stretch above it.
 The wind and the waves that were rolling up the lake were bad enough that we soon decided to pull into a somewhat sheltered bay.